 CCH Hazmat Incident Response team deployed to the scene to perform air monitoring.
 At 15:11 a Shelter in Place was initiated for the affected community.
+Interstate 80 was closed in both directions for the duration of the incident.
 The fire was abated at approximately 19:00 and the Shelter in Place was lifted at 19:38.
+The fire and explosion destroyed two storage tanks at NuStar, each with an approximate size of 200,000 barrels (8.4 million gallons).